Even Delta-Matroids and the Complexity of Planar Boolean CSPs: Extending our algorithm to efficiently co ver able -matroids

 The paper~\cite{feder-ford-matroids} introduces several classes of zebra $\Delta$-matroids.
 For simplicity, we will consider only one of them: $\calC$-zebras. \begin{definition} Let $\calC$ be a subclass of even $\Delta$-matroids.
 A $\Delta$-matroid $M$ is a $\calC$-zebra if for every $\alpha\in M$ there exists an even $\Delta$-matroid $M_\alpha$ in $\calC$ that contains all tuples in $M$ of the same parity as $\alpha$ and such that for every $\beta\in M$ and every $u,v\in V$ such that $\beta\oplus u\oplus v\in M_\alpha\setminus M$ we have $\beta\oplus v,\beta\oplus u\in M$. \end{definition}

 In~\cite{feder-ford-matroids}, the authors show a result very much similar to Theorem~\ref{thm:extension2}, but for $\calC$-zebras: In our language, the result states that if one can find optimal labelings for $\EdgeCSP(\calC)$ in polynomial time, then the same is true for the edge CSP with $\calC$-zebra constraints.
 In the rest of this section, we show that coverable $\Delta$-matroids properly contain the class of $\calC$-zebras with $\calC$ equal to all even $\Delta$-matroids (this is the largest $\calC$ allowed in the definition of $\calC$-zebras) -- we will call this class \emph{even-zebras} for short.
+We need to assume, just like in~\cite{feder-ford-matroids}, that we are given the zebra representations on input.

 \begin{observation} Let $M$ be an even-zebra.
-Then $M$ is coverable. \end{observation} \begin{proof} Given $\alpha\in M$, we can easily verify that the matroids $M_\alpha$ satisfy all conditions of the definition of coverable $\Delta$-matroids: Everything reachable from $\alpha$ has the same parity as $\alpha$ and the last condition from the definition of even-zebras is identical to coverability. \end{proof}
+Then $M$ is coverable. \end{observation} \begin{proof} Given $\alpha\in M$, we can easily verify that the $\Delta$-matroids $M_\alpha$ satisfy all conditions of the definition of coverable $\Delta$-matroids: Everything reachable from $\alpha$ has the same parity as $\alpha$ and the last condition from the definition of even-zebras is identical to coverability. \end{proof}

 Moreover, it turns out that the inclusion is proper: There exists a $\Delta$-matroid that is coverable, but is not an even-zebra.

 Let us take $M=\{(0,0,0)$, $(1,1,0)$, $(1,0,1)$, $(0,1,1)$, $(1,1,1)\}$ and consider $N=M\times M$.
 It is easy to verify that $M$ is a $\Delta$-matroid that is an even-zebra with the sets $M_\alpha$ equal to $\{(0,0,0)$, $(1,1,0)$, $(1,0,1)$, $(0,1,1)\}$ and $\{(1,1,1)\}$, respectively, and thus $M$ is coverable.